 Results and Discussion

-The present study was categorized into three different sections:i)demographic profile of sheep rearers,
+The present study was categorized into three different sections:

+demographic profile of sheep rearers,

-ii) identification of groups and their intrinsic group behaviors towards sheep trading and rearing and
+ii) identification of groups and their intrinsic group behaviors towards sheep trading and rearing, and

 iii)perceptual map of output that develops an idea that sheep milk is how admissible for shepherds.

 Demographic profile of the shepherds

 The demographic profile of shepherds has been depicted in Table 1.
-The survey result showed the average flock size of famers was 50.
+The survey result showed the average flock size reared by famers was 50.
 Farmer’s had an average flock size of 72 in the year 2007 (Suresh et al., 2007).
 As per census of Rajasthan sheep population of this state has declined from 9.6 to 7.9% between 2012 and 2019 (Ministry of Fishery, Animal Husbandry and Dairying, 2019).
 As per a survey report of 2014, majority of the human population of Rajasthan is vegetarian (about 74%).
 Therefore, traditionally farmers rear sheep for wool in Rajasthan.
 Declining value of wool is a constraint to let the shepherds get the actual price of wool.
 This might be the cause behind declining sheep population in Rajasthan and thus a decrease in flock size of famers has been observed.

 Table 1 Demographic profile of the sheep rearers

+(mention sample size here)